 - Dr. Matthew Garrett, MD-Otolaryngology (ENT)

-Core curriculum calls for one research project with publication in a peer reviewed journal, cutaneous anatomy lectures, human cadaver sessions for both anatomy and advanced reconstruction training, and basic and advanced life support.
+Core curriculum calls for one research project with publication in a peer reviewed journal, cutaneous anatomy lectures, human cadaver sessions for both anatomy and advanced reconstruction training, and basic life support.
 A private workstation, and personal computer, as well as access to reference resources through MedLine and the libraries of Miami Valley Hospital, Kettering Hospital and Wright State University, are provided for research projects.

 Thank you for your interest in the Dayton Skin Surgery Center Micrographic Surgery and Dermatologic Oncology Fellowship Program.